 Lifting Up Children and Youth

 The L.U.C.Y.
-Award celebrates K- 12 educators from the state of Mississippi who embody the educational mission of GRAMMY Museum Mississippi to use music as a gateway to learning: inspiring and cultivating creativity, critical thinking and self-expression.
-All K – 12 educators who reside and teach in the state of Mississippi are invited to apply.
+Award celebrates K-12 educators from the state of Mississippi who embody the educational mission of GRAMMY Museum Mississippi.
+The Museum’s mission is to use music as a gateway to learning; inspiring and cultivating creativity, critical thinking, and self-expression.
+All K-12 educators who reside and teach in the state of Mississippi are invited to apply.
 Applicants are eligible for prizes and unique professional opportunities.
-In addition to our annual award, the program offers an online library of music-integrated lessons for use in the classroom.
+In addition to the annual award, GRAMMY Museum Mississippi offers an online library of music-related lessons for use in the classroom.

 Lucy Janoush was a devoted community advocate who led and engaged with many charitable organizations in the Mississippi Delta and throughout the state.
-Her dedication to supporting education was evident through her work in area schools, booster clubs, and youth organizations.
-She exhibited a deep passion for music education and led the charge in securing funding for the construction and opening of the Museum.
-She served as the President of the Board of Directors from the Museum’s inception in 2011, until her death in 2017.
-In her memory, GRAMMY Museum Mississippi and the Janoush family are proud to honor K-12 educators who foster a creative learning environment and enhance the educational experience through the use of music.
+Her dedication in supporting education was evident through her work in area schools, booster clubs, and youth organizations.
+She exhibited a deep passion for music education and led the charge to secure funding for the construction and opening of the Museum.
+She served as President of the Board of Directors from the Museum’s inception in 2011 until her death in 2017.
+In Lucy Janoush’s memory, GRAMMY Museum Mississippi and the Janoush family are proud to honor K-12 educators who foster a creative learning environment and enhance an educational experience through the use of music.

 Semi-Finalists will receive:

 - $500 grant awarded to their school to support music education

 Deadline to Apply: May 31, 2020

 How to Apply

 Complete the online application with one original unit of lessons adhering to the L.U.C.Y.
 Award requirements.
 Academic educators must incorporate music as a tool for teaching course content.
 Music educators must incorporate at least one other academic area as a tool for course content.